 How to ship cookies without breaking

 Now that you’ve done the baking, it’s time to send those homemade cookies to friends and family.
 I’m going to show you how to ship cookies so they don’t break apart in the mail and how to pack them so they stay fresh for the lucky recipient.
+From choosing the best cookies to ship, to the best way to ship cookies, I have tons of tips to help your treats arrive intact.

 How to ship cookies without breaking